Library of Sir Thomas Browne: The catalogue

 completing the indexing of the books of Sir Thomas and his son Edward Browne's libraries, "after many years in many libraries".
 Finch noted that the Catalogue advertised books of sculpture and painting, which somehow were never delivered to the auction house.
 In the event, the auction held upon 8–10 January 1711 was attended by Jonathan Swift and buyers working on behalf of Sir Hans Sloane.
 Thus an unknown percentage of books auctioned from the Library of Sir Thomas Browne subsequently formed the foundation for the future British Library.

-The 1711 Sales Auction Catalogue records the omnivorous reading and bibliophilia which Browne engaged upon for roughly sixty years, it also exemplifies the observation:
+The 1711 Sales Auction Catalogue records the omnivorous reading and bibliophilia which Browne engaged upon for roughly sixty years, and also exemplifies the observation:

 to the student of the history of ideas in its modern sense of the inter-relationship between science, art and philosophy, Browne is of great importance.